zowe/docs-site/docs/user-guide/at-tls-configuration.md

 An error can occur if the [list of ciphers](#ciphers) or the TLS protocol does not match between the ones configured in the AT-TLS rules and the ones used by non AT-TLS-aware clients.

-__Solution:__
+**Solution:**
 Review the supported TLS versions and ciphers used in both the client and the server.

 ### Additional troubleshooting

 When asking for support make sure to follow IBM guides for troubleshooting AT-TLS problems.
-This is covered in the "Diagnosing Application Transparent Transport Layer Security (AT-TLS)" article on IBM documentation.
+This is covered in the "Diagnosing Application Transparent Transport Layer Security (AT-TLS)" article in the IBM documentation.

 Ensure you collect the logs and current configurations when contacting support.